Blog · Analysis · Last reviewed June 23, 2026

 Classical numerical weather prediction begins with physics: observations are assimilated into an estimate of the current atmosphere, then equations are solved forward on supercomputers.
 AI weather models usually begin with learned dynamics: train on large archives of atmospheric states and learn to produce future states directly, often much faster after training.

 Google DeepMind's GraphCast made the shift visible.
-Its 2023 publication record reported that GraphCast outperformed ECMWF's deterministic HRES baseline on 89.3% of evaluated target variables and lead times, while generating a 10-day forecast in under a minute on TPU hardware.
+Its 2023 paper and release materials reported that GraphCast outperformed ECMWF's deterministic HRES baseline on more than 90% of 1,380 evaluated target variables and lead times, while generating a 10-day forecast in under a minute on TPU hardware.
 The important point is not the exact benchmark alone.
 It is that a learned model could compete with one of the world's premier operational forecast systems in a domain long associated with physics-based supercomputing.

 GenCast pushed the story from a single predicted future toward ensembles.
 Weather agencies care about probability because the practical question is often not "what will happen?" but "what range of outcomes should we prepare for?"
 DeepMind's GenCast paper describes a probabilistic machine-learning weather model that outperformed ECMWF's ENS across many evaluated targets and showed value for extreme weather, tropical cyclone tracks, and wind-power forecasting.

 Microsoft's Aurora widens the ambition again.
 Microsoft describes Aurora as a foundation model for the Earth system, adaptable across weather, air quality, ocean waves, tropical cyclones, and other environmental forecasting tasks.
-That is the larger direction: not only one forecast, but reusable learned representations of planetary dynamics.
+Aardvark pushes in a different direction, toward an end-to-end learned pipeline that ingests observations and produces global and local forecasts.
+The larger direction is clear: not only one forecast, but reusable learned representations and product layers for planetary dynamics.

 From Paper to Operations